Bristol (Whitchurch) Airport: Early history

-World War II
+Second World War

 In late August 1939, the airport was requisitioned by the Air Ministry, and was declared a Restricted Area.
 Starting on 1 September 1939, 59 aircraft belonging to Imperial Airways and British Airways Ltd were evacuated from Croydon Airport and Heston Aerodrome to Whitchurch.
 The two airlines, which were in the process of merging to form British Overseas Airways Corporation (BOAC), became the nucleus of National Air Communications (NAC), formed to undertake wartime air transport work.
 Airport security was increased, with barbed wire fencing and Air Ministry police posts.
 During the next two years, an east–west tarmac runway and taxiways were constructed.
 In late 1939, civilian flights resumed.
 From September 1940, six aircraft of the Dutch airline KLM, which had escaped to Britain after the German invasion of the Netherlands, were also based at Whitchurch.
 These aircraft with their Dutch crews operated flights to Lisbon in neutral Portugal, under charter to BOAC.

-The Air Transport Auxiliary established No. 2 Ferry Pilots Pool (FPP) at Whitchurch during 1940.
+The Air Transport Auxiliary established No. 2 Ferry Pilots Pool ATA (FPP) at Whitchurch during 1940.
 No. 2 FPP was mainly concerned with ferrying Blenheims, Beaufighters and Beauforts built by the Bristol Aeroplane Company at Filton; Hurricanes built by the Gloster Aircraft Company at Brockworth, Gloucestershire and Whirlwinds and Spitfires produced by Westland Aircraft at Yeovil in Somerset.
 The unit was disbanded in 1945.

 During 1942–1943, civil services were developed to Shannon Airport and an extension of the Lisbon route to Gibraltar, with Lisbon and Shannon providing connections to the United States.
 Famous passengers who used these services included Bob Hope, Bing Crosby, Queen Wilhelmina of the Netherlands and Eleanor Roosevelt.
 On 1 June 1943, BOAC Flight 777 was shot down en route to Whitchurch from Lisbon, with the loss of four Dutch crew and 13 passengers, including the actor Leslie Howard.

 In November 1944, BOAC moved out to Hurn Airport, Bournemouth, because the runways there were capable of accommodating larger aircraft, and the success of the Invasion of Normandy had lessened the danger from the Luftwaffe.